deepwater

 The planetary field captures electrons from the solar wind and electrified weather systems charge the planetary surface which induces a voltage potential between the surface and the core where electrons transform into field lines.
 The voltage potential powers core electric currents, conducted through the lithosphere slowly along ferrous conductors from land surfaces, and from the oceans through the electrolyte discharge from hydrothermal vents in the ocean trenches.

-Photons induced by mantle heating transform into electron positron pairs at the planetary core surface where electrons transform into field lines resulting in residual positrons which merge in trios, trios are trapped by transiting electrons and transform into protons which transform in exothermic reactions with electrons into atoms which increases mantle mass and planetary surface area as magma upwells and forms new oceanic lithosphere between the spreading oceanic plates.
+Photons induced by mantle heating transform into protons at the core where electrons transform into field lines which transform in exothermic reactions with electrons into mantle elements which increase mantle mass and planetary surface area as magma upwells and forms new oceanic lithosphere between the spreading oceanic plates.

 Seawater in hydrothermal vents may reach temperatures of over 700° Fahrenheit.
 Hot seawater in hydrothermal vents does not boil because of the extreme pressure at the depths where the vents are formed.

-The water and gas fraction of magma transformed from electrons and positrons is emitted from hydrothermal vents, filling and fertilizing the growing ocean basins and conducting currents through the lithosphere powered by the voltage potential across the lithosphere which increases during the solar maximum when more frequent geomagnetic storms electrify the planetary surface.
+The water and gas fraction of upwelling magma is discharged from hydrothermal vents along the spreading oceanic plates and the vents conduct currents through the lithosphere powered by the voltage potential across the lithosphere which increases during the solar maximum when more frequent storms electrify the oceans.
+The increase in voltage potential increases electrical resistance and heating of the discharge during the solar maximum.

 el nino & solar flares